Dallas Attorneys for Crush Injuries from a Truck Accident

 According to the Federal Motor Carrier Safety Administration, trucks are often 20 to 30 times heavier than passenger vehicles.
 This mass increases the risk of severe damage, injuries, and fatalities.
 Because taller vehicles also have a higher center of gravity, they roll more easily.
 This means they must go slower than other traffic on curves and ramps.

 During a collision with a commercial truck, you may suffer common collision injuries, such as whiplash, broken bones, and internal injuries.
-However, if the truck rolls over or jackknifes, it can result in life-threatening crush injuries when you are pinned inside your car.
+However, if the truck rolls over or jackknife, it can result in life-threatening crush injuries when pinned inside your car.

 Symptoms and Diagnosis of a Crush Injury

-The majority of crush injuries will leave obvious evidence, such as a bruise or cuts.
+Most crush injuries, such as a bruise or cuts, will leave obvious evidence.
 Yet, the worst part of the injury is internal.
 Crush injuries can be minor, affecting only a small area of the body, or life-threatening.
 Damage from a crush injury can include:

 - Open cuts, bleeding, and bruising